Solo - Vietnamese Discovery

 We leave the old capital behind, and drive through scenes of rice paddies and villagers drying noodles by the roadside as we head to the Cu Chi district.
 The famous Cu Chi Tunnels are an incredible underground network, constructed by Vietnamese resistance fighters (Viet Cong) during both the French and American wars to house troops, transport and supplies.
 Our visit highlights what life would have been like as a communist guerrilla, seeing living quarters and typical meals, and rifles, booby traps and command centres.
 After lunch at a local restaurant, we return to our hotel for some time at leisure.
 This evening we take in views of the city as we enjoy a dinner cruise on the Saigon River.

 We depart for Cai Be, on the Mekong Delta.
 This town relies on the network of rivers and canals to produce rice, as well as using it as a highway for vessels distributing agricultural products.
-We take a boat trip to see the local trading boats and visit some home factories that produce rice paste, rice popcorn and coconut candy.
-We continue along meandering tributaries to evergreen islands, and take a short walk through a local village and fruit gardens to a preserved ‘Mandarin’ house, built centuries ago.
-The owner will serve an appetising Vietnamese lunch before we continue to Tan Phong Island, where we take a rowing boat through the canals.
-We then continue to our hotel, the Mekong Riverside Resort (3T).
+On our cruise, we’ll stop at Tan Phong Island, where we take a smaller rowing boat through the canals.
+Our main boat trip continues, to visit a preserved ‘Mandarin’ house, built centuries ago and to see the local trading boats and home factories that produce rice paste, rice popcorn and coconut candy.
+We continue along meandering tributaries to a colonial-style villa for an appetising Vietnamese lunch.
+We then continue to our hotel, the Mekong Riverside Resort (3-star).

-Day 5 Cai Be - Ho Chi Minh - Nha Trang
+Cai Be - Ho Chi Minh City - Nha Trang

-We return to Ho Chi Minh to board the North-South Railway (known as the ‘Reunification Express’) for a 7.5-hour journey through towns and rice fields to Nha Trang.
-Upon arrival in Nha Trang this evening, we transfer to our hotel, the Novotel (4T).
+We return to Ho Chi Minh City to board the North-South Railway (known as the ‘Reunification Express’) for a 7.5-hour journey through towns and rice fields to Nha Trang.
+Upon arrival in Nha Trang this evening, we transfer to our hotel, the Novotel (4-star).

-We take a tour of this seaside city, including Hon Chong, a quiet fishing village with a bay of karsts like a mini Halong Bay; and the Po Nagar Cham Towers.
+We visit the Oceanographic Museum, which displays the local marine environment, including reef sharks, turtles and sea horses.
+We’ll then head to this seaside, including Hon Chong, a quiet fishing village with a bay of karsts like a mini Halong Bay; and the Po Nagar Cham Towers.
 The four surviving towers are still actively used for worship by Cham, Chinese and Vietnamese Buddhists.
-We also visit the Long Son Pagoda with its enormous white Buddha statue, and the Oceanographic Museum, which displays the local marine environment, including reef sharks, turtles and sea horses.
 Enjoy lunch at a local restaurant before an afternoon at leisure.

 The former capital and religious centre of the Champa Kingdom is our destination this morning.
 My Son’s skyline is shaped by dozens of red brick towers and sanctuaries dating from between the 7th and 13th centuries.
 We tour the temples, get an insight into Cham culture, and learn how even this remote site was not immune to bombing during the Vietnam War.
 On our way back to Hoi An, we stop to visit Tra Kieu, formerly known as Simhapura or the Lion Citadel, the capital of Champa between the 4th and 8th centuries.
 Some of the finest sculptures in Danang’s Cham Museum originated from here.

 We start our tour of Hue at the Imperial Citadel, modelled on Beijing’s sprawling Forbidden City, from where the Nguyen Dynasty ruled from 1802 to 1945.
 The French and American wars destroyed a large portion, but UNESCO is assisting with its restoration.
 We then take a boat trip on the Perfume River to Thien Mu Pagoda.
 The 21m-tall tower at the centre of the pagoda was constructed to fulfil an old woman’s prophecy of prosperity.
-Enjoy a stroll through the Dong Ba market, the biggest commercial centre of Thua Thien Hue Province, before lunch at a local restaurant.
+After lunch, enjoy a stroll through the Dong Ba market, the biggest commercial centre of Thua Thien Hue Province.
 The rest of the day is at leisure.